Latécoère 631: Design and development

+In context, the first passenger flight across the Atlantic was in June 1939, by the Dixie Clipper; large flying boats were opening up long distance passenger and mail routes all over the world.
+However, WW2 would soon intervene; flying boats were turned to military purposes and developments in the war reshaped post-war air travel.

 History

 The second aircraft, F-BANT, first flew on 7 March 1945.
-It was powered by six Wright Cyclone engines of 1600 hp each.
+It was powered by six Wright R-2600 Cyclone engines of 1600 hp each.
 Four aircraft were purchased by Air France, and entered service on the Biscarrosse-Port-Étienne-Fort de France route in July 1947.
 The aircraft were withdrawn from service in August 1948 following the loss of F-BDRC.
-SEMAF operated two aircraft until 1950, when the survivor was withdrawn following the loss of F-BANU.
+SEMAF operated two aircraft until 1950, when the survivor was withdrawn following the loss of F-WANU.
 The Société France Hydro operated one aircraft until it was lost on 10 September 1955.
 This was the last flying aircraft, with the remaining four survivors being scrapped.
 The Latécoère 631 was not a success due to it being unreliable and uneconomic to operate.